hvdwolf/Joying-RootAssistant/README.md

-This repo should grow to containing sets of scripts and an apk to simplify adding/removing/modifying apks on your Joying unit.
+This repo should grow in time to contain sets of scripts and an apk to simplify adding/removing/modifying apks on your Joying unit.